 The mixed reality twist will give Microsoft space to offer experiences on the Xbox One that other consoles don't offer (at least for now).

-But there's also a question over what Xbox One will support and what Scorpio will support.
+But there's also a question over what Xbox One will support and what Xbox One X will support.
 In an interview with Stevivor late last year, head of Xbox Phil Spencer said, "We designed Scorpio as a VR-capable console", however he added that he didn't feel like VR was providing the right types of experiences yet.
-By 2018 that may well have changed, but the augmented reality element also gives Microsoft's headset plan another interesting facet.
+By 2018 that may well have changed, but the augmented reality element gives Microsoft's headset plan another interesting facet.